Erlösung dem Erlöser

 This final line of the work,

 Redemption to the Redeemer, expresses the fact that Parsifal has now fulfilled the request vouchsafed to him in his vision of the Redeemer which followed Kundry's kiss.
 When, in horror, he

 tears himself from Kundry's arms and feels Amfortas' wound in his heart, he is (according to the stage

 completely lost to the world.
 He sees the Grail before him and hears the 'Saviours cry' [das Heilandsklage] ...
 The hands which are

 are those of Amfortas, the

 sinful guardian of the sanctuary, as Wagner called him in a programme note dating from 1882.
 Redemption comes about

 when Parsifal, having resisted Kundry's attempt at seduction, brings back the sacred lance and replaces

 Redemption to the Redeemer.

 ertainly that is one way of looking at it but perhaps it is too literal an interpretation.
 There are several layers of meaning in

 Parsifal.
 Borchmeyer probably did not mean to imply that Amfortas is a redeemer because obviously he is not.
 Amfortas — as I have described elsewhere — was for Wagner initially only a symbol.
 We can read in his letters to Mathilde about how the character developed in Wagner's mind, to the extent

-that Amfortas would become the central figure of the work, drawing our attention away from Parsifal.
+that Wagner feared that Amfortas would become the central figure of the work, drawing our attention away from Parsifal.
 In Wagner's original conception, as I have reconstructed it, Amfortas was a symbol of suffering.
 He became more than that,

 however, and in the end I believe that he came to represent the failure of Christianity.
 If the Grail community represents, in some way, the Christian world, then by showing the

 failure of that community Wagner might be pointing to the perceived failure of Christianity.

 ne might be allowed some reservations before accepting Borchmeyer's claim

 other than Christ.
 Note that when Wagner means to refer to Christ (who is never mentioned by that title), he consistently writes of the Saviour (der Heiland).
 The term redeemer (Erlöser) is

 more ambiguous, especially when Kundry gets the idea that Parsifal might be her redeemer and

 even more so when she tells him,

 redeem the world, if that's your mission.
 When Kundry perceives Parsifal as a potential redeemer, she introduces the idea (blasphemous or heretical to a mainstream Christian) that the Saviour might not be the only redeemer.
 Can we be

 certain that it is Christ, or the Christian God, who redeems her in the Good Friday meadow?
 Is Kundry redeemed by God or by man, that is, by

 [Cosima's Diaries, entry for 15th July 1879]